clowder-framework/extractors-opendronemap/README.md

 ### 1. Start the docker container

 There are two environment variables named `DENYFILETYPES` and `NOFILECOMPRESS` that can be set when starting the docker container which affect what data is allowed to be uploaded to Clowder, and whether some files will be compressed or not.
+An additional two environment variables can be specified to override the names of the files uploaded to the dataset; `ORTHOPHOTONAME` and `POINTCLOUDNAME`.

-The *extractors-opendronemap.txt* file used to start processing may contain overrides of these two environment variables.
+The *extractors-opendronemap.txt* file used to start processing may contain overrides of the `DENYFILETYPES` and `NOFILECOMPRESS` environment variables.
 In the case of DENYFILETYPES, the overrides only prevent additional, presumeably unwanted, files from being uploaded.
 In the case of NOFILECOMPRESS, the compression step will be skipped and the uncompressed, much larger, file will be uploaded.
 More information on these variables is below.
+Refer to the *extractors-opendronemap.txt.sample* file for more information on the overrides.

 To specify these variables on container startup, use the `-e` command line option to define them.
 An example of this is `-e 'DENYFILETYPES=ply,csv'` which prevents the *odm_georeferencing.ply* and *odm_georeferencing.ply* files from uploading.